Jan Smuts in the Boer War: Raid on the Cape

 The plan asked for Smuts to stealthily lead an army of 340 men into the Cape Colony.
 From there, he would attempt to draw support from the Afrikaners of the Cape, and instigate a general rebellion against the British government in Cape Town.
 For Smuts, just getting near British territory would be difficult, as Kitchener had recently launched a major campaign to rid the Orange Free State of commandos, and, especially, of Smuts.
 He had escaped capture by the British no fewer than a dozen times, and his forces rendezvoused on the border after a month, with only 240 men left.

 Once in the Cape Colony, Smuts' raiders were cut off from their homeland.
 They were harried by Briton and Basuto alike, and were weakened by disease and starvation.
 Those who were most severely wounded or sick were left to be captured by the British.
 The men turned against Smuts, but he urged them onward, optimistic that the tide would turn.
 It did so when they encountered a cavalry squadron at camp, and ambushed them, taking their horses, food, uniforms, guns, ammunition, and luxuries, raising the spirits of the men.
 For the next few months, the raid was highly successful in distracting and tiring the British.

 For all this, the aim of the raid was never to distract and tire, but to incite an insurrection of the population.
 Despite their success at distracting and disrupting, hardly a single local nationalist Afrikaner took up arms against the British, and Smuts realised that these small raids would succeed in achieving such a grand objective.
 In fact, many western cape nationalist Afrikaners supported the British.
 Smuts decided to establish a headquarters and command as if he were the head of an army.
 He made the Hex River Valley his home, and sent his men far and wide to enlist and to forage.
 Soon his army numbered three thousand, mostly local Boer farmers.

-He decided to launch a final attack, to bring the British back to the negotiating table, and to force an agreement in favor of the Boers.
-He threw every man into an attack on the copper-mining center of Okiep.
-His force surrounded the town, but could not attack the garrison head-on.
-In a show of bravado, Smuts packed a train with explosives, and attempted to detonate it in the town.
-Although this attempt failed, it proved his resolve to fight through any means.
-The British quickly offered Smuts a peace conference, to be held at Vereeniging, to discuss a final peace treaty and resolution.
+To draw out British forces, Smuts sought to take a major target, the copper-mining town of Okiep in the present-day Northern Cape Province (April–May 1902), which he laid under siege.
+Events in the Transvaal overtook the siege before it was resolved: in late April a dispatch from Lord Kitchener reached Smuts, inviting him to the peace conference at Veeringen.
+Smuts agreed a truce and with the garrison and departed to attend the peace negotiations.
+In his absence Manie Maritz attempted to break the truce take the town with a train packed full of explosives.
+This effort failed when the train derailed outside of the town and its deadly cargo burnt off harmlessly.